themeum/Page-Builder-Docs/block_and_layout.md

 # Block And Layout
-*WP Page Builder* supports thirdparty block and layout inside the "Blocks" and "Layouts" menu.
+*WP Page Builder* supports third-party blocks and layouts.
-It is very easy to add custom block or layout from the plugin or theme.
+It is very easy to add a custom block or layout via a plugin or theme.

-## Block add
+## Adding a Custom Block
-Firstly, you have to create a block using *WP Page Builder* and export it.
+Firstly, you need to create a block using *WP Page Builder* and export it.
 Secondly, add this via `wppb_add_block` filter.

 ### Example